melvir/tap-backendtest/README.md

 * Using Mockito
    * Pros
        * Fast development of test cases
        * Huge boiler plate codes can be automatically generated
+       * Can verify object behavior closely
+            * see `whenSaveEmployee_givenEmployee_shouldSaveEmployee` in `EmployeeServiceUnitTestWithMockito.class`
    * Cons
        * Tightly coupled to Mockito testing framework
        * Higher learning curve on Mockito API usage